InfinityAlgo-Academy/LightHouse/lighthouse-viewer/README.md

 * `yarn`
 * `yarn build-viewer`

-This compiles and minifies `app/src/main.js` using uglify-es.
+This compiles and minifies `app/src/main.js`.
 Results are written to `dist/viewer/`.

 ## Deploy